Certificate III in Horse Husbandry

-The Certificate III in Agriculture (Horse Husbandry) (RTE30703) is a one year full-time course designed to give students a wide range of practical skills to equip them to work in the horse industries.
+The Tocal Stock Horse Breeding and Training program is delivered under the AHC30116 Certificate III in Agriculture qualification.
+It is a one year full-time course designed to give students a wide range of practical farm skills and the underpinning knowledge to begin their career in a variety of horse industries.

 Career prospects